 14. Let Your Employees Pick a Subscription for Their Recognition Gift

 Letting your employees pick a subscription service for their employee recognition gift means they will have something to look forward to every month.
 It also serves as an ongoing reminder that you appreciate them.

 Put together a list of company-sponsored subscription options and let your employees decide which one they want.

 15. Give Your Employees the Gift of Health

-For many years, gym memberships have been a popular way to show employees’ we appreciate them.
-But with the lockdowns in place, many aren’t able to use them.
+For many years, gym memberships have been a popular way to show employees we appreciate them.
+However, this might not be the right solution for all employees.

 A study has shown that three in four Americans have gained over 16 pounds since March.
-This not only potentially puts them at risk for coronavirus complications, it also takes a toll on their overall well-being.
+This not only potentially puts them at risk for other health concerns, but it also takes a toll on their overall well-being.

 You May Also Like